markatots/qMaruPL/README.md

 Go to "Table Overall" accordion property.
 Find "Row Break Col(From 1-5)".
 And enter "3".
 ![image_tutrial2_2](https://user-images.githubusercontent.com/95951577/146521789-f3b082e8-62fa-4506-927a-4f17de939682.png)
 Measures get in 3 rows.
-The width is too long.
-Let's shorten.
+The width is too wide.
+Let's reduce the width and narrow it down.
-Go to the "Header for Measure text, width, color" accordion property.
+Go to "Header for Measure text, width, color" accordion property.
 Find "Width(px) if 0 then hidden", and enter 80.
 Find "Total Col Width(px)" and enter 60.
 Go to "Lv-1 Groups" accordion property.
 Find "Col Width(px) if 0 then hidden", and enter 80.
 Go to "Lv-2 Groups" accordion property.
 Find "Col Width(px) if 0 then hidden", and enter 0.
-It means the very left column become invisible.
+It means the very left column becomes invisible.
+This function is useful.
+Also the other columns can be deleted by using width=0.
 ![image_tutrial2_3](https://user-images.githubusercontent.com/95951577/146523743-3aef5097-58c9-47ef-9c48-3c15e3ce925e.png)
 Add dimension "Dim1" to maruPL.
 You could imagine departments or a years.
 ![image_tutrial2_4](https://user-images.githubusercontent.com/95951577/146524735-a3ecc835-5b51-4d79-8daa-b378cfc1c172.png)
 Go to the "Table Overall" accordion property again.
-Set "On" as the "Repeat Measure Name in dimension cols".
+Set "On" as "Repeat Measure Name in dimension cols" switch.
 ![image_tutrial2_5](https://user-images.githubusercontent.com/95951577/146525124-31a431bf-8828-4502-b0f9-769b72341887.png)

-I'll continue when I have time.
+I'll continue this document when I have time.

 # Copyright